chaunceygardiner/weewx-loopdata/docs/sample-skin.md

   is `pageUpdate`, while the option that sets its expected value is `page_update_pwd`.
 This password is visible to anyone reading the page source.
+* `googleAnalyticsId` — a Google Analytics measurement id.
+Set it and the page loads Google's `gtag.js` and reports to that id; leave it empty, or leave the option out, and the page loads nothing and reports nothing.
+  The installer writes it empty, so a fresh install sends no analytics until you fill it in.
+* `analytics_host` — report only when the page is served from this hostname, which keeps a copy you are testing locally out of your figures.
+Empty, or absent, means report from wherever the page is served.
+It does nothing unless `googleAnalyticsId` is set.

+{: .note }
+Before 6.11.3 both options were tested for *presence* rather than for a value.
+Because the installer writes them present but empty, a default install fetched `gtag.js` with an empty id on every page view, and anyone who set an id but left `analytics_host` empty had the page compare its hostname against `""` — never true — and report nothing.
+Both now test the value, as described above.

 ## Files to crib from